ricarpr/ricarpr.github.io/_teaching/education.md

 ---

-I learned all the basics and some intricacies of the programming languages I know at the University of Houston.
+At the University of Houston, I learned all the basics and some intricacies of programming languages such as C++, HTML, CSS, and Javascript.

 Some notable classes that helped out are:

--Operating Systems
--Data Structure
--Fundamentals of Software Engineering